vikashask/MEAN-Interview-Question/Angular/interview-question.md

 ### What Are The Security Threats Should We Be Aware Of In Angular 2 Application?

-    Just like any other client side or web application, angular 2 application should also follow some of the basic guidelines to mitigate the security risks.
-Some of them are:
+    These are the basic guidelines to mitigate the security risks.
 >Avoid using/injecting dynamic Html content to your component.

 >If using external Html, that is coming from database or somewhere outside the application, sanitize it.